Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 *syntax: result = perf.start_load(options?)*

-Wait the load test to finish and return the result as string.
+Waits for the load test to finish and returns the result as a string.
 Throws error if any.

-Currently this function waits indefintely until both wrkand stap++ process to exit.
+Currently this function waits indefinitely, until both wrk and stap++ process to exit.

 [Back to top](#introduction)